UncleRiot/GlueDock/README.md

 ## GlueDock
+Customize it for you everyday needs!
 ... comming soon...

 Be part of the development, post feature-requests, bugs, skins, icons, everything under:
+Customize it for you everyday need!

 [🐞 Issues](https://github.com/UncleRiot/GlueDock/issues)
 [💬 Discussions](https://github.com/UncleRiot/GlueDock/discussions)